BogdanCatalin-Iacob/Tetris/README.md

 -   ### Structure

     -   #### General Information
-        - The website will have two pages.
-The main page will display the Tetris game and the secondary page will be a 404 error page.
+        - The website will one page.
+The main page will display the Tetris game.
-        - The largest part of the tetrion consists of the playfield measuring ten spaces across by twenty spaces down.
+        - The largest part of the tetris game consists of the playfield measuring ten spaces across by twenty spaces down.
 It has other parts explained below.
         - Randomly selected tetrominoes, or shapes consisting of four square blocks, fall from the top of the playfield one at a time.
-Each tetromino enters the playfield with a given orientation and color depending on its shape.
-Part of the tetrion, called the piece preview, shows the next pieces that will enter the playfield.
+Each tetromino enters the playfield with a random orientation and a specific color depending on its shape.
+Part of the tetris game measuring 4 spaces across and 4 spaces down is called the piece preview, and shows the next pieces that will enter the playfield.
-        - The player can rotate the falling tetromino ninety degrees at a time within the plane of the playfield by pressing the clockwise rotation button (Arrow Up) or anti clockwise button (z) if the piece has room to rotate.
+        - The player can rotate the falling tetromino ninety degrees at a time within the playfield by pressing the clockwise rotation button (Arrow Up) or anti clockwise button (z) if the piece has room to rotate.
-        - The player can shift the falling tetromino sideways one space at a time by pressing the left or right arrow.
+        - The player can shift (slide) the falling tetromino sideways one space at a time by pressing the left or right arrow.
 Pieces cannot shift through walls or other blocks.
         - Each tetromino moves downward slowly by itself.
-Generally a player can use some method to "drop" the tetromino, or make it move downward faster.
-Once the tetromino lands on the floor or other blocks, the piece will delay shortly before locking in which time the player can move it.
+Generally a player can use a method to "drop" the tetromino (pressing spacebar on keyboard), or make it move downward faster (pressing Down Arrow on keyboard or dragging down on touch devices).
+Once the tetromino lands on the floor or other blocks, the piece will delay shortly before locking in place giving the player time to move it.
 After locking, a player can no longer move the tetromino.
         - When a tetromino locks and by doing so fills all empty spaces within one or more rows of the playfield, those full rows will clear.
 Remaining blocks above will move down by as many rows removed.
+        - When lines are cleared some score will be awarded to player.
         - If the playfield has not filled up with blocks, the next piece enters.

     -   #### List Of Rules
         - A piece / shape / tetromino in Tetris is a geometric shape consisting of a set of blocks that is moved as a unit.
 A block (or mino) is the part of a piece that fills one unit of the playfield.
-        - Playfield is 10 columns x 24 rows.
+        - Game area is 10 columns x 24 rows.
-        - First 4 row are not part of the playing field, they are reserved for minigrid
+        - First 4 rows are not part of the playing field, they are reserved for minigrid
         - Mini grid is 4 columns x 4 rows
         - Next shape is displayed in the mini grid
         - Tetromino colors are as follows: